FAQs: How our Shop the Post plugin works

-Q: I'm new to rewardStyle.
+Q: I'm new to LTK.
 What's the difference between their Shop the Post widget and your Shop the Post plugin?
 Do I need both?

-rewardStyle offers an "app" or widget that also happens to be named Shop the Post.
+Within their Tools options, LTK offers an widget that also happens to be named Shop the Post.

-Q: I'm a rewardStyle member.
+Q: I'm an LTK member.
 Why do I need to install the rewardStyle plugin in order to use the Shop the Post plugin?

-The rewardStyle plugin provides your theme with code so that it can read their widget shortcodes.
-Specifically, when you build a rewardStyle Shop the Post widget and select "WordPress" as your platform, it will output a shortcode (e.g. "[show_shopthepost_widget id="12345"]).
+The rewardStyle widgets plugin provides your theme with code so that it can read their widget shortcodes.
+Specifically, when you build an LTK Shop the Post widget and select "WordPress" as your platform, it will output a shortcode (e.g. "[show_shopthepost_widget id="12345"]).
 Without the rewardStyle plugin, WordPress does not know how to read this code or feed in your specific widgets.

 Q: Can Shop the Post be used for something other than shopping widgets?